minahilmobeen/ai-first-year-advising-assistant/README.md

 To reduce exposure of student information:

 * Student profiles are not searchable through the public interface
-* Students can access recommendations through unique identifiers or recommendation generation workflows
+* Advisors can access recommendations through unique identifiers or recommendation generation workflows
 * Recommendations are not permanently stored through the web interface
 * The public repository contains only demonstration and public data